-- Baseline Survey: These data are collected as part of the online application and at the induction workshop.
+Baseline Survey: These data are collected as part of the online application and at the induction workshop.
 This baseline survey will collect information on the background of the firm owner, the current business practices of the firm, sales and profits, main products, and other such information.
 These data will be used in the screening stage to determine whether firms are eligible for the program, and whether they meet the additional criteria for inclusion in our experimental sample.
-In addition, baseline variables will be used to check balance (i.e., confirm randomization holds), to examine correlates of take-up, and to control for baseline values of outcomes. - Follow-up Surveys: We plan to conduct 3 rounds of follow-up surveys, depending on funding availability (which itself depends on the lifecycle of the project). - The first follow-up survey will take place in April-June 2018 and measure impacts 9-12 months into the program (approximately 1.5 to 2 years after baseline).
-This survey will mainly focus on intermediate outcomes and changes occurring in the business shortly after the intervention ends. - The second follow-up survey is planned to take place a year later (around Spring of 2019) with the aim of measuring impacts about 24 months after the baseline (or one year after the intervention ends). - The third follow-up survey is expected to measure impacts roughly 36 months after the baseline (or two years after the intervention ends) and, thus, is tentatively planned for Spring 2020.
+In addition, baseline variables will be used to check balance (i.e., confirm randomization holds), to examine correlates of take-up, and to control for baseline values of outcomes.

+- o Follow-up Surveys: We planned to conduct 3 rounds of follow-up surveys, depending on funding availability (which itself depends on the lifecycle of the project). - The first follow-up survey took place in April-June 2018 and measures impacts 9-12 months into the program (approximately 1.5 to 2 years after baseline).
+This survey will mainly focus on intermediate outcomes and changes occurring in the business shortly after the intervention ends. - The second follow-up survey is planned to take place a year later (around Spring of 2019) with the aim of measuring impacts about 36 months after the baseline (or at least one year after the intervention ends).
+This survey is being conducted in February-April 2019, and will be done as the government program closes.
+It is therefore the last survey that will be paid for by the government.
+We then plan on writing up the results after this survey. - A third follow-up survey was tentatively planned for Spring 2020, but the end of the World Bank loan for this program means that this is no longer funded.